In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 But if you are a planner, then it gets so much easier.

-In fact, you can make reservations even in parks in high traffic areas.
+In fact, you can make reservations even in parks in high traffic regions.
+If you start well enough in advance.

 And many of these Thousand Trails parks are incredibly nice.